intmus/inttheory22-23/_16-intro-to-modulation/c1-ex-otherdiatonicmod.md

 Because you first hear the modulation on beat 4 of the measure 2, it would make sense to pivot on the previous chord (the fermata), an E major triad.
 Pivoting on this chord would give you a modulation bracket with a "I" on top and "c#: III" on bottom.
 The issue is that the modulation point is a B-sharp diminished triad, which is the ii<sup>o6</sup> in the key of C-sharp minor.
 III-ii not a diatonically functional progression, so this is not a pivot chord modulation.

 The crucial factor for this modulation is that it occurs across two phrases.
 The first phrase clearly ends on an IAC in E major, and the following chord immediately begins the new key.
-A modulation that relies on the phrase is called a *direct modulation* or *phrase modulation*.
+A modulation that relies on the phrase is called a *phrase modulation* or *direct modulation*.

-Because there is no pivot chord in these types of modulations, we label direct modulations without a bracket.
+Because there is no pivot chord in these types of modulations, we label phrase modulations without a bracket.
 Simply put the upper- or lower-case letter for the new key followed by a colon and the first chord in the new key.
 For this excerpt, the Roman numeral for beat 4 of the measure 2 would be: *C#m:ii<sup>o6</sup>*.

-Because direct modulations are the only modulations we label without a bracket, you should know that if you choose to label a modulation that is not a direct modulation without using a modulation bracket, someone reading your analysis will assume that you misunderstood the modulation.
+Because phrase modulations are the only modulations we label without a bracket, you should know that if you choose to label a modulation that is not a direct modulation without using a modulation bracket, someone reading your analysis will assume that you misunderstood the modulation.

-#### Direct modulation principles
+#### Phrase modulation principles

 - Occurs when a modulation begins abruptly after a phrase ending.
 - May or may not have a possible pivot chord, but it will create a non-functional progression between the last chord of the first phrase and the first chord of second phrase.